-Cash used in financing activities totaled \$3,692,000 for the year ended December 31, 2011, which was primarily a result of scheduled repayments of principal on the Company's Mexican loan, capex loan, industrial development revenue bond and term loan.
+Cash used in financing activities totaled \$4,113,000 for the year ended December 31, 2012, which was primarily a result of scheduled repayments of principal on the Company's Mexican loan, capex loan and industrial development revenue bond.

-At December 31, 2011, the Company had cash on hand of \$4,634,000, an available line of credit of \$8,000,000 and an available Mexican expansion revolving loan of \$10,000,000.
-Both loans are scheduled to mature on May 31, 2013.
-At December 31, 2011, Core Molding Technologies had no outstanding borrowings on the line of credit or Mexican expansion revolving loan.
+At December 31, 2012, the Company had cash on hand of \$7,838,000, an available revolving line of credit of \$8,000,000 and an available Mexican expansion revolving loan of \$10,000,000.
+As noted above, the borrowing limit on the revolving line of credit was increased to \$18,000,000, the commitment period on the revolving line of credit was extended to May 31, 2015, and the Mexican expansion revolving loan was canceled, effective March 27, 2013.

 The Company is required to meet certain financial covenants included in the Credit Agreement with respect to leverage ratios, fixed charge ratios, capital expenditures as well as other customary affirmative and negative covenants.
-As of December 31, 2011, the Company was in compliance with its financial covenants.
+As of December 31, 2012, the Company was in compliance with its financial covenants.